Windows 10 comes with default app settings that can be used to choose default apps for opening specific types of files.

 You can also set default apps by filetype or even protocol.

-There are times when you a file is not open in your desired application.
+There are times when a file is not open in your desired application.
 In this article, we will discuss this situation and how to fix it by adjusting Windows settings in different ways.

 Why is the file not opening in the desired program?